 Why would you want or need a POA?
 A comprehensive POA can prevent the need for guardianship if the Principal is cooperative.
-The Principal can always overrule the Agent unless a court order declares the Principal incapacitated.
-If the Principal attempts to do something imprudent or dangerous with their property or self, an entity (like a hospital, nursing home, bank, etc.) must honor his wishes until a court determines that they are no longer capable of making decisions.
+The Principal can always overrule the Agent unless there is a court order declaring the Principal incapacitated.
+If the Principal attempts to do something imprudent or dangerous with his property or himself, an entity (like a hospital, nursing home, bank, etc.) must honor his wishes until a court determines that he is no longer capable of making decisions.
 An impaired person cannot execute a POA.
 In that event, someone must obtain guardianship.

-A POA can be as broad or as specific as necessary.
-The term broad refers to both the powers given to the Agent and the assets the Agent is authorized to control.
-A very simple POA gives the Agent a single power, such as the power to sign papers at the settlement of a house, while a comprehensive POA includes the power to manage your investments, access your bank accounts, pay your rent, make medical decisions for you, run your business, and/or almost anything that you could do for yourself.
+A POA can be a broad or as specific as necessary.
+The term broad refers to both powers that are given to the Agent and the assets that the Agent is authorized to control.
+A very simple POA gives the Agent a single power, such as the power to sign papers at the settlement of a house, while a comprehensive POA includes the power to manage your investments, access your bank accounts, pay your rent, make medical decisions for you, run your business and/or almost anything that you could do for yourself.
 The more comprehensive and precise the POA, the better it can do its job.